ilachill/ilachill.github.io/talks_panels_schools.md

 	*	May 2018 - PhD defence (University of Versailles, France).

 *   **Faster Packed Homomorphic Operations and Efficient Circuit Bootstrapping for TFHE.**
-	*	May 2018 - At LATCA workshop 2018 (Bertinoro, Italy)
+	*	May 2018 - At LATCA workshop 2018 (Bertinoro, Italy).
-	*	December 2017 - At Asiacrypt 2017 (Hong Kong, China).
+	*	December 2017 - At Asiacrypt 2017 (Hong Kong, China) - with Mariya Georgieva.
 	*	October 2017 - At Lattice and crypto meetings (ENS Lyon, France).

 *   **Faster fully homomorphic encryption: Bootstrapping in less than 0.1 seconds.**